sushant0808/SQL-Case-Studies/Pizza Runner/README.md

 5. pizza_recipes
 6. pizza_toppings

+### Data Exploration
-The customer_orders table had NULL, 'null' word in string type, blank space and NaN values in couple of columns.
+1. The customer_orders table had NULL, 'null' word in string type, blank space and NaN values in couple of columns.
-The runner_orders table also has null and blank values.
+2. The runner_orders table also has null and blank values.
+3.